Marlo Thomas

 Margaret Julia "Marlo" Thomas (born November 21, 1937) is an American actress, producer, author, and social activist.
-She is best known for starring as Ann Marie in a sitcom series That Girl (1966–1971) and her children's franchise Free to Be...
+She is best known for starring as Ann Marie in the sitcom series That Girl (1966–1971) and her children's franchise Free to Be...
 You and Me.
 She has received three Primetime Emmy Awards, a Daytime Emmy Award, a Golden Globe Award, and a Peabody Award for her work in television and was inducted into the Broadcasting and Cable Hall of Fame.
 She also received a Grammy Award for her children's album Marlo Thomas and Friends: Thanks & Giving All Year Long.
-She was married to Irish-American television daytime talk show host presenter and writer Phil Donahue from May 1980 until his death in August 2024.
+She was married to American television host Phil Donahue from May 1980 until his death in August 2024.

-In 2014, Thomas received the Presidential Medal of Freedom, given by then-American President Barack Obama.
+In 2014, Thomas received the Presidential Medal of Freedom, given by then-President Barack Obama.

 Thomas served as a National Outreach Director for St. Jude Children's Research Hospital, which was founded by her father Danny Thomas in 1962.
 She created the Thanks & Giving campaign in 2004 to support the hospital.

 Early life

-Thomas was born on November 21, 1937 in Detroit, Michigan, and raised in Beverly Hills, Los Angeles, California, the eldest child of Rose Marie Cassaniti and comedian Danny Thomas.
+Thomas was born on November 21, 1937 in Detroit, Michigan, and raised in Beverly Hills, California, the eldest child of Rose Marie Cassaniti and comedian Danny Thomas.
 She has a sister, Terre, and a brother, producer Tony Thomas.
 Her father was a Catholic Lebanese American and her mother was Sicilian American.
 Her godmother was Loretta Young.
 The name "Marlo" came from her childhood mispronunciation of the name Margo, as Thomas was called by her family.

 Thomas attended Marymount High School and graduated from the University of Southern California with a teaching degree: "I wanted a piece of paper that said I was qualified to do something in the world".
 She was a member of the sorority Kappa Alpha Theta.